 Participating in the joint declaration on the charter of corporate ethics concerning employment issued by Keidanren (Japan Business Federation), we proactively employ new graduates in accordance with the purpose of the charter.
 When performing pre-employment screening, we respect the basic human rights of applicants and make efforts to secure diverse human resources based on their aptitudes and abilities, regardless of backgrounds such as race, religion, or nationality, and regardless of gender.
-The total number of employees newly hired in 2020 (the total number of new graduates and experienced individuals) was 19 (male: 13, female: 6); the proportion of women was 31.5%.
-The ratio of female managers has increased as a result of active efforts to promote the active participation and advancement of female employees in the workplace, with an enhanced system to support the development of the next generation.
-We intended to become a company where female employees could thrive professionally, and in 2020, we achieved 23.9% of the ratio of women in management positions.
+The number of employees hired in 2021 (the total number of new graduates and mid-career talent acquisitions) was 23 (males: 18; females: 5); the proportion of women was 21.7%.
+The ratio of female managers has increased-reaching 22.4% in 2021-as a result of hard work to promote female employee empowerment in the workplace through further expanding system to support the development of the next generation.